gamesbook/protograf/docs/source/additional_concepts.rst

 ..
 WARNING::

-   If your assigned name is the same as a reserved name, then you’ll overwite it and your scripts may fail in *very* strange ways!!
+   If your assigned name is the same as a reserved name, then you'll overwite it and your scripts may fail in *very* strange ways!!

 Reserved Names